dz-igner/dz-igner.github.io/_posts/2023-01-26-all-about-the-shell.md

 ---
 layout: post
-title: "All About The *NIX Shell"
+title: "All about the *NIX Shell"
 date: 2023-01-26 07:51
 category:
 author: